cartoon-raccoon/hackyeaster2021/level5/Digizzled/README.md

 The next few opcodes should be quite intuitive.
 Python loads the name and the method within that name's namespace.

-Python's VM is stack-based, which means that all LOAD_* opcodes push a symbol onto the stack.
+Python's VM is stack-based, which means that opcodes push an item onto the stack, and other opcodes pop items off the stack for use in their operations.
 Python's calling convention consists of loading the function's name on the stack, pushing all function parameters onto the stack, and then calling the function via the `CALL_FUNCTION` opcode.
+This pops all the parameters up to the function name, then calls the function with the name pushed onto the stack.

 The next few lines of code involve calling into the `re` library's `compile` method, which creates a regex `^he2021\\{([dlsz134]){9}\\}$`.
 A quick check on regex101.com found that this regex checks that the text it is given has the `he2021{}` wrapper text, and the flag inside the curly brackets.
 This regex is stored in the variable called `pattern`.